 These steamed carrots are topped with a lime gremolata creating a unique, flavorful side dish!

-- 8 oz baby carrots, peeled
+- 8 ounces of baby carrots, peeled

 - zest from half of one lime

-- 1–2 garlic cloves
+- 1–2 garlic cloves, minced

 - dash ground ginger